galacticcouncil/sdk/README.md

 ## Components

+## Router

+Off-chain routing, build to find the all possible trading routes across the the pools.
+Building block for TradeRouter.

 ### TradeRouter

 Off-chain optimization of orders across pools for best price execution.
-Router does not perform any on-chain transations.
+TradeRouter does not perform any on-chain transations.

 #### API